Learn how to make resin keychains with this easy to follow tutorial that includes glitter, alcohol inks, vinyl and more!

 - Cricut for adding vinyl decals

 - Measure out equal amounts of the two epoxy solutions.
-I used 10ml of each and separated it to make two different kinds.
+I used 10ml of each and separated it to make two different kinds of key chains.

 - Pour into one cup and slowly stir for about three minutes.
 Apply heat gun to pop bubbles.